What can a wife focus on to strengthen sexual intimacy with her husband?

 In the last three years, I have learned to rejoice in normalcy.
 I know “business as usual” sounds like terrible sex advice.
 But I am sharing from a few years of chasing shadows.

-Normality is underrated.
-Seriously, there’s something sweet and powerful about routines.
+Seriously, there’s something sweet and powerful about having some routine.
 While out-of-the-ordinary is superb, it’s not always sustainable.

 Plus it’s easy to lose the joy and fun in marriage if the only time we feel good about our sexual intimacy is when we aim for the stars.